geoffrey-diederichs/CTF_SSI_2024/02_Call_me_baby/README.md

 ```

 The `x/24wx $rsp` command is printing out the stack, we can easily spot the "\x41" characters we gave to the program.
 Next we use the `info register` command to print out the register and find out where the rbp is : `rbp            0x7fffffffda00`.
 Looking at the stack, we can see that the rbp is right next to our input.
 We'll only need to write over the rbp (8 bytes) to reach the return address.

-Now let's find out the address of the call_me() function we want to reach :
+Now let's find the address of the call_me() function we want to reach :

 ```gdb
 (gdb) info func call_me